Easy-Systems/documentations/docusaurus/blog/community/meet-the-team.md

 > Other than Developing i like to cook, meet with Friends, do Human Resources stuff in a different project, or build furniture for me.

 > So yeah, thats me.
 Cya around ;)

+### Zee
+> Hiya, I'm zee, or zippybonzo (use the terms interchangably).
+> I'm a node.js and python developer who writes the documentation here.
+I'm learning swift at the moment when I have spare time.
+> I **manage the documentation for EasyThreads** and keep it all up to date and running.
+I'm also a bit of a network nerd (I enjoy toying with UniFi equipment when I have time).

+> Beyond that, not a whole lot else I can say. :)

 ## Management
 _They are responsible for the management of the company and the coordination of the team._